PiggyAwesome/useless/README.md

-Yo mamma is so fat you feed on her junk
+Yo mamma is so fat her blood type is Ragu